 - Anantamul.
 The Ayurvedic classics texts love anantamul as a pitta pacifier in the blood, making it a great blood cleanser, and in the genitourinary tract.22 It acts as a cleanser, in addition to being a nourisher.17

 - Aloe vera.
 In Sanskrit, this herb is called kumari, meaning “young maiden.”
 Aloe vera is widely respected as being highly supportive of a woman’s reproductive system.
-In such a way, the classic Ayurvedic texts have referred to this herb repeatedly for gynecological disturbances.17 Aloe is cooling and very cleansing to the urine, blood, and plasma.23 It removes stagnation and blockages and acts as a tonic.18, 24 It is often used in conjunction with other herbs as a vehicle to the reproductive system.17 Aloe vera can be found in Women’s Support tablets.
+In such a way, the classic Ayurvedic texts have referred to this herb repeatedly for gynecological disturbances.17 Aloe is cooling and very cleansing to the urine, blood, and plasma.23 It removes stagnation and blockages and acts as a tonic.18, 24 It is often used in conjunction with other herbs as a vehicle, or anupan, to the reproductive system.17 (For information on more of these Ayurvedic carrier substances, see our anupan guide.)
+Aloe vera can be found in Women’s Support tablets.

 - Manjistha.
 Foremost, manjistha is an excellent blood cleanser, removing pitta, while also building the blood gently.
 As it cleanses the blood, it also is able to remove stagnation and constriction within the reproductive tract.18 Manjistha is one of the main ingredients in Blood Cleanse tablets.